The University of Queensland

 UQ will consider equivalent overseas Year 12 qualifications for admissions purposes.
 Contact UQ for more information.
 If you have secondary or tertiary qualifications from countries where English is not the standard language of instruction, you must provide evidence of English language proficiency.

-For more information on the calculation of selection ranks for Year 12 students, visit UQ’s Future Students website or contact UQ Admissions.
+For more information on the calculation of selection ranks for Year 12 students see the UQ Study website or contact UQ Admissions.

 Privacy